 Alpha GPC, Guarana, Huperzine A, 5-HTP and Brahmi are among the best-known nootropics that are usually offered as dietary supplements.
 The positive properties of these plant substances can be particularly useful in autumnif you are under fatigue suffer and feel energized.

 The food supplements based on natural ingredients can either have a stimulating or harmonizing effect in order to be and remain concentrated, focused and productive even in autumn.
-You can also use our SHARP MIND with Vitamin B5 helps for focus and cognitive performance¹.
+You can also use our SHARP MIND to Vitamin B5 helps for focus and cognitive performance¹.

 Autumn blues can also be overcome with light therapy.
 You have to Use a daylight lamp for at least 30 minutes a dayto reproduce natural light.